-DANGER: Rotating equipment.
-Risk of serious injury or death.
-Never step on fan guard grill or subject the guard grill to load.
-Do not place any objects on the fan guard grill.
+DANGER: This unit contains rotating equipment that can cause severe personal injury or death upon contact.
+Never remove or step on a fan guard grill, subject the fan guard grill to load, or place any objects on the fan guard grill.
+Employ safeguards (including the use of protective enclosures where necessary) to prevent public access to equipment.